 Emergency ordinances shall stand repealed on the sixty-first day following their adoption, unless an earlier expiration date is specified in the emergency ordinance, or unless a measure passed in conformity with the procedures for measures generally has been passed extending it.

-(b) Measures, In General - Excepting only proposed ordinances, appropriation orders and loan authorizations, the town council may pass any other measure through all of its stages at any one meeting, provided that no member of the town council shall object; but, if any single member objects, a vote on the measure shall be postponed to the next meeting of the town council.
+(b) Measures, In General - Excepting only proposed ordinances, appropriation orders and loan authorizations, the city council may pass any other measure through all of its stages at any one meeting, provided that no member of the city council shall object; but, if any single member objects, a vote on the measure shall be postponed to the next meeting of the city council.

-On the first occasion that the question of adopting any measure is put to the town council, except an emergency measure as defined in section 2-9(a), if a single member objects to the taking of a vote, the vote shall be postponed until the next meeting of the town council regular or special.
+On the first occasion that the question of adopting any measure is put to the city council, except an emergency measure as defined in section 2-9(a), if a single member objects to the taking of a vote, the vote shall be postponed until the next meeting of the city council regular or special.
 If when the matter is next taken up for a vote, four or more members object to the taking of the vote, the matter shall be further postponed for not less than an additional five days.
 This procedure shall not be used more than once for any measure, notwithstanding any amendment made to the original measure.

 (c) Publication - Every proposed ordinance, appropriation order or loan authorization [except emergency ordinances as provided in section 2-9(a)], shall be published once in full in a local newspaper, and in any additional manner as may be provided by ordinance, at least five days before its final passage.
-After final passage it shall be posted on the town bulletin board and otherwise published as may be required by ordinance.
-Provided, however, that whenever a proposed ordinance or codification of ordinances or other measure would exceed in length ten column inches, then in lieu of publication in a local newspaper, the same may be published and made available at the office of the town clerk in booklet or pamphlet form and posted on the town website, and if so published and available at least ten days before its final passage shall be deemed sufficient notice.
-Whenever the town council provides for publication in a booklet or pamphlet form in lieu of the newspaper publication, it shall, at least five days before final passage publish in a local newspaper a general summary of the proposed ordinance, or ordinances, and a notice stating the times and places at which copies of the booklet or pamphlet may be obtained or reviewed by the public.
+After final passage it shall be posted on the city bulletin board and otherwise published as may be required by ordinance.
+Provided, however, that whenever a proposed ordinance or codification of ordinances or other measure would exceed in length ten column inches, then in lieu of publication in a local newspaper, the same may be published and made available at the office of the city clerk in booklet or pamphlet form and posted on the city website, and if so published and available at least ten days before its final passage shall be deemed sufficient notice.
+Whenever the city council provides for publication in a booklet or pamphlet form in lieu of the newspaper publication, it shall, at least five days before final passage publish in a local newspaper a general summary of the proposed ordinance, or ordinances, and a notice stating the times and places at which copies of the booklet or pamphlet may be obtained or reviewed by the public.

+(d) Following each council meeting, the clerk of the council shall post on a dedicated space on the city website and place on file in the city clerk’s office all city council votes, resolutions, ordinances, appropriation orders, and loan authorizations.

 SECTION 2-9 FILLING OF VACANCIES.